 If your GI tract is inflamed, ulcerated or bleeding, then you need to proceed very carefully with detox, or it can trigger a flare.
 The best detox in this case (which is healing at the same time) is an elemental diet – consisting only of liquid, pre-digested nutrients.

 However, if you cannot afford to go on an elemental diet, then I also have a detailed blog post on Using Common Foods To Heal Inflammatory Bowel Disease with full instructions – a number of these foods, like avocado, are naturally but gently detoxifying.

-If your gut is not inflamed or bleeding, then you can also incorportate liver support foods into your diet.
-Good ones include burdock root, daikon radish, avocados, lemons or limes and turmeric.
+If your gut is not inflamed or bleeding, then you can also incorporate liver support foods into your diet.
+Good ones include burdock root, daikon radish, avocados, lemons or limes, and turmeric.
 Cilantro and chlorophyll are two fabulous foods that also support detoxification.